Chaostheorie/mdpdf/README.md

 # mdpdf

-mdpdf is a simple cli tool to convert commonmark files to pdf files.
-It leverages [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark) syntect as well as ammonia and [wkhtmltopdf]() to provide a complete experience.
+mdpdf is a simple CLI tool to convert [commonmark](https://commonmark.org/) files to PDF files.
+It leverages [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark), [syntect](https://github.com/trishume/syntect) as well as [ammonia](https://github.com/rust-ammonia/ammonia) and [wkhtmltopdf](https://wkhtmltopdf.org/) to provide a complete experience.
 This includes syntax highlighting and extensions such as tables, taskslists, strikethorugh or footnotes.

-> Only linux is supported at the moment though you may be able to cross compile.
+> Only linux is supported for building ATM though you may be able to cross compile for windows etc.

 ## Building